Explore Plovdiv Like A Local: Part 1

 Grebna Baza (Rowing base)

-The Rowing Base has always been a prefered place to visit by locals.
+The Rowing Base (or Channel) has always been a prefered place to visit by locals.
 The long lanes around the channel are great for exercise, riding a bike and long walks.
 In the warm months (especially weekends) you’d often see locals there just walking around with their friends and families or relaxing at one of the cafes, eating deeply fried sprats (tsatsa) with chips and beer (it’s kind of a tradition).
 Also don’t be surprised if you see the local rowing team practising at the base, competitions are often held there!

 Garden of Tsar Simeon

 The garden is located at the beginning of the Main Street and it’s a very popular spot where locals love to spend time.
 It has plenty of places where you can sit down and relax, playgrounds for children, long lanes for walks and some really beautiful fountains.
 The main attraction in the garden is the Singing Fountains.
 During the summer there are really unique music/light shows there.
 People gather around them to socialize and enjoy their days off.
-Another much-visited spot in the gardens for a lot of Plovdivians is bar Morado which is just opposite the singing fountains.
+Another much-visited spot in the gardens for a lot of Plovdivians is Morado Premium Club which is just opposite the singing fountains.

 Feeling the chilled atmosphere of this amazing city yet?
 And if you want to know more ways of how you can explore Plovdiv like a local, head over Part 2 of our Plovdiv guide!